Create Role Description

 Results Deliver Results

-• Use own professional knowledge and the expertise of others to drive forward organisational and government objectives
+• Use your professional knowledge and the expertise of others to drive organisational and government objectives

-• Create a culture of achievement, fostering on-time and on-budget quality outcomes in the organisation
+• Create a culture of achievement, fostering on-time and on-budget quality outcomes for the organisation

 • Identify, recognise and celebrate success

-• Initiate and communicate high-level priorities for the organisation to achieve government outcomes
+• Set and communicate high-level priorities for your organisation to achieve government outcomes

 Highly Advanced